my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

 Jeg er lei av å vente.
 → I am tired of waiting.

-**være lei seg for noe** → be sad about sth
+**være lei seg for noe** → be sad about sth, be upset about sth

-Barna er lei seg for at de ikke kan gå ut å leke.
+- Barna er lei seg for at de ikke kan gå ut å leke.
   → The children are sad that they cannot go out to play.
+- Ikke bli lei deg hvis du ikke forstår alt med en gang.
+  → Don't be upset if you don't understand everything right away.

 | Norsk                  | English                   |
 | ---------------------- | ------------------------- |